Pseudomode expansion of many-body correlation functions: Abstract

 \section{Abstract}

 We present an expansion of a many-body correlation function in a sum of pseudomodes -- exponents with complex frequencies that encompass both decay and oscillations.
-We demonstrate that, typically, it is enough to take a few first terms of this infinite sum to obtain an excellent approximation to the correlation function at any time, with the large time behavior being determined solely by the first pseudomode.
 The pseudomode expansion emerges in the framework of the Heisenberg version of the recursion method.
 This method essentially solves Heisenberg equations in a Lanczos tridiagonal basis constructed in the Krylov space of a given observable.
 To obtain pseudomodes, we first add artificial dissipation satisfying the dissipative generalization of the universal operator growth hypothesis, and then take the limit of the vanishing dissipation strength.
 Fast convergence of the pseudomode expansion is facilitated by the localization in the Krylov space, which is generic in the presence of dissipation and can survive the limit of the vanishing dissipation strength.
-As an illustration, we apply the pseudomode expansion to calculate infinite-temperature autocorrelation functions in the quantum Ising and $XX$ spin-$1/2$ models on the square lattice.
+As an illustration, we present pseudomode expansions of infinite-temperature autocorrelation functions in the quantum Ising and $XX$ spin-$1/2$ models on the square lattice.
+It turns out that it is enough to take a few first pseudomodes to obtain a good approximation to the correlation function.

 {\it Introduction.}~ Expanding a function into a functional series is a basic technique with countless applications in mathematics and theoretical physics.
 Typically, the convergence of the expansion is better (in terms of the domain and the rate) when the terms of the series share some general features of the function being expanded.
 For example, Fourier series are better suited for periodic functions, Taylor series -- for polynomially growing functions {\it etc}.
 Choosing a suitable series can be decisive when an unknown function is found step by step by computing consecutive terms of the series.